mrecos/hotspotr/README.md

 <!-- badges: end -->

-The goal of hotspotr is to …
+The goal of hotspotr is to mimic the ESRI ArcGIS vesrion of “HotSpot Analysis tool”.
+It is not a duplication of that tool, but replicates it in spirit…

 ## Installation